 In February 2005, Andreas von Arnauld was awarded his post-doctoral degree (Habilitation) at the Facultuy of Law, Free University of Berlin.
 He received the teaching credentials (venia legendi) for Public Law, Public International and European Law, Legal Philosophy and Legal Theory.
-After having served as Acting Professor in Berlin 2005/06, he moved on to Helmut Schmidt University/University of the Federal Armed Forces in Hamburg where he was appointed (Full) Professor of Public Law, Public International and European Law in February 2007.
+After having served as Acting Professor in Berlin 2005/06, he moved on to Helmut Schmidt University/University of the Federal Armed Forces in Hamburg where he was appointed Professor of Public Law, Public International and European Law in February 2007.
 From April 2012 to Ocober 2013, he held the Chair of Public International and European Law at the University of Münster (Westphalia).

-His research (un)focusses on international peace and security, peaceful settlement of dispute and the laws of armed conflict; on German, European and Comparative Constitutional Law (with a focus on human rights and the rule of law).
-Throughout his teaching and research, Andreas von Arnauld has a penchant for dealing with the fundamentals of law and for interdisciplinary exchange, especially with Social and Political Sciences as well as Cultural Studies and Literary Criticism.
+His research (un)focuses on international peace and security, peaceful settlement of dispute and the laws of armed conflict; on German, European and Comparative Constitutional Law (with a focus on human rights and the rule of law).
+Throughout his teaching and research, Andreas von Arnauld has a penchant for dealing with the fundamentals of law (theory, philosophy, history) and for interdisciplinary exchange, especially with Social and Political Sciences as well as Cultural Studies and Literary Criticism.